Shadow Tower: Development and release

 Shadow Tower was developed by FromSoftware, a Japanese game company that had made its name with the King's Field series, with which Shadow Tower shared several gameplay and thematic elements.
 While it bears several tonal and mechanical similarities to the King's Field series, the team wanted to create an entirely different franchise.
 The aesthetics were inspired by Western fantasy, while the goal with the gameplay was to have it difficult yet rewarding for players.
 It used a similar engine base to the King's Field series, though it was redesigned and polished.
 The game was produced concurrently with Echo Night, and had some crossover with the sound staff.
 The game's soundtrack was composed by Kota Hoshino.
 As the game uses little in-game music, many of his contributions were unused, though some were later used for Evergrace.
 It was originally published by FromSoftware in Japan on June 25, 1998.
 The game was localized and published by Agetec, who had previously released multiple FromSoftware titles.

 Reception

-The game received "unfavorable" reviews according to the review aggregation website GameRankings.
+The game received an average of 49% according to the review aggregation website GameRankings.
 In Japan, Famitsu gave it a score of 27 out of 40.